 The camera retails for $99.us and includes the camera, flash, big lomography book (Yup, that a book…not a booklet) and instructions.
 Three other models are also available.
 If you’re into W-I-D-E angle film photography, multiple exposures, lens flare and collecting cool cameras, add the La Sardina line of cameras to you wish-list!

+What is Lomography?
 The desire for spontaneous and unpredictable distortions of developed Lomographic photos have spawned an emerging Lomographic community and the Lomographic Society International, a group of Lomographic photographers ("Lomographers" or "Lomographiers") with the intention to "speak in photos and know no boundaries in our mission to snapshot every corner of the world".

 Lomography emphasizes casual, snapshot photography.
 Characteristics such as over-saturated colors, off-kilter exposure, blurring, "happy accidents," and alternative film processing are often considered part of the "Lomographic Technique."[citation needed] Users are encouraged to take a lighthearted approach to their photography, and use these techniques to document everyday life, as the Lomo LC-A's small size, simple controls, and ability to shoot in low light encourages candid photography, photo reportage, and photo vérité through the "10 Golden Rules" to maximize their chances to capture strange photos and to embody a Lomographers' statement of life being unpredictable curious adventure of "having fun while taking good pictures":